Last Updated on May 17, 2023 by Matt

 By removing the speed limits, you will unlock more power from your motor.

-Different models will require different things, but most of the time it will be a matter of getting some customized firmware that removes the speed limits built in the firmware that came with the scooter.
+Different models will require different things, but most of the time it will be a matter of getting some customized firmware that removes the speed limits built into the firmware that came with the scooter.

 Improving hill climbing by getting pneumatic tires